CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/01_data_explanation.md

 **"MAMA"** — Lips only (Orbicularis Oris).
 Tongue stays flat.
 - **Purpose:** If you subvocalize "MAMA" and see a chin signal spike, you're picking up **noise**, not muscle.

----

 ## The Motor Intensity Spectrum

 ### 5-Level "Descending Motor Intensity" Framework

-To validate the low-cost hardware, we employ a **Transfer Learning** strategy across the motor intensity spectrum.
+To validate the low-cost hardware, I employ a **Transfer Learning** strategy across the motor intensity spectrum.

 > **The Insight:** Training on "Open Mouth" movements (Mouthing) provides strong, high-amplitude signals that help the model learn the temporal dynamics of each word.
-We then transfer this knowledge to "Closed Mouth" (Silent Articulation) scenarios.
+I then transfer this knowledge to "Closed Mouth" (Silent Articulation) scenarios.

 | Level | Terminology | Description | Signal | Role |
 |-------|-------------|-------------|--------|------|